Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio: Experiment Results and Comparisons

-The AES implementation written in C on 8-bit AVR microcontrollers from \cite{Meiser08} shows that the throughput of AES-128 permutation is $10180*8*2/1000=162.880Kbps$ by setting CPU frequency to be 16 MHz.
-Comparing with the results, the WAGE written in assembly gives higher throughput, which is $217.98 Kbps$, on the same 8-bit microcontroller.
-Also, SPIX and ACE permutations give higher throughput on 32-bit microcontroller which is $393.76Kbps$ and $286.78Kbps$ respectively than those of the C code implementation of AES-128 permutation on 8-bit microcontroller.
+{\bf Comparing with AES.} We compare the throughput of the {\spix}, {\ace} and {\wage} permutations with the AES-128 permutation.
+The implementation results of AES on 8-bit AVR microcontrollers (written in C) from \cite{Meiser08} shows that the throughput of the AES-128 permutation is $\frac{10180\times8\times2}{1000} =162.880$ Kbps when the CPU frequency is set to 16 MHz.
+When we compare the results of AES-128 with {\wage}, our implementation results of {\wage} gives a higher throughput, which is $217.98$ Kbps, on the same 8-bit microcontroller platforms.
+Moreover, {\spix} and {\ace} permutations give higher throughput on 32-bit microcontrollers which are $393.76$ Kbps and $286.78$ Kbps, respectively.

-When the AES is written in assembly language, the throughput of AES-128 permutation is $43671*8*2/1000=698.736Kbps$, which is higher than those of our implementation.
-However the block sizes of SPIX, ACE and WAGE are 256, 320 and 259 bits respectively which are more than twice as much as the blocksize of AES-128 in \cite{Meiser08}.
+When AES is written in the assembly language, the throughput of the AES-128 permutation is $\frac{43671\times8\times 2}{1000} = 698.74$ Kbps, which is higher than that of our implementations.
+However, the internal state size of {\spix}, {\ace} and {\wage} are 256, 320 and 259 bits, respectively, which are more than twice as much as that of AES-128.